4hwc/4HWCAutonomousCar/README.md

 # 4HWCAutonomousCar

-A long terme, le but c'est de mettre sur pied, un véhicule se déplaçant de manière autonome dans une ville par exemple.

-Pour l'instant, un logiciel a été mis sur pied.

-Des améliorations sont à venir.

-Prototype  de Véhicule Autonome

-Visualiser en temps réel sur un écran le déplacement d’un véhicule de sa position initiale à sa position finale en fonction des instructions fournies et de son orientation à chaque instant sur une surface rectangulaire.
-Tout au long du processus, une intelligence artificielle sous forme vocale améliore l’expérience utilisateur.

-Les 4 données suivantes sont nécessaires avant tout déplacement :
+The goal is to set up a vehicle moving autonomously.

+To achieve that goal, we are developing a simulation software : **Prototype of Autonomous Vehicle**

+Visualize in real time on a screen the movement of a vehicle from its initial position to its final position according to the instructions provided and its orientation at each moment on a rectangular surface.
+Throughout the process, an artificial intelligence (voice) improves the user experience.

+The following  data are needed before moving:

-1) les dimensions de la surface
+1) surface dimensions

-2) la position initiale du véhicule
+2) vehicle's initial position

-3) l’orientation initiale (N (North) E (East)  W (West) S (South))
+3) initial orientation (N (North) E (East) W (West) S (South))

-4) les instructions à suivre ( combinaison de 3 lettres A (Avancer) ; G (Tourner à Gauche) et D(Tourner à Droite))

-Le logiciel présente 3 options au choix:

-1) Visualiser les déplacements de 2 véhicules dont les paramètres initiaux sont au préalable définis dans un fichier.

-2) Le nombre de véhicules et les paramètres initiaux sont définis par un utilisateur.

-3) L’intelligence artificielle génère automatiquement le nombre de véhicules et les paramètres initiaux.

-A la fin du parcours, chaque véhicule doit afficher sa position et son orientation finales.

-Voici des captures d'écran du projet ---> https://drive.google.com/open?id=1wbKSHlvNHx9uD-yMiw7ZG2IrK9dOw3QC
+4) instructions to follow (combination of 3 letters A (Move Forward); G (Turn Left) and D (Turn Right))

+**NOTE :** French translations -> A (Avancer) G (Gauche) D(Droite)

+The software has 3 options to choose from:

+1) View the movements of 2 vehicles whose initial parameters are previously defined in a file.

+2) The number of vehicles and the initial parameters are defined by a user.

+3) Artificial intelligence automatically generates the number of vehicles and the initial parameters.

+At the end, each vehicle must display its final position and orientation.

+Screenshots :

 ![image 1](Screenshots/car1.JPG)